 I mean it—I like reading about that sort of thing.

 What is funny, though—to me, I mean—is the chasm between the huge scale of global evil potentially ensuing from these people’s actions and the tiny scale of the people themselves.
-In the sci-fi comic-book future that was predicted when I was young, forces capable of threatening the whole world were hyper-advanced and fiendishly brilliant, exercising intellectual sophistication never known before.
-Here we are in the real future.
-It’s just the same old grift-y, comb-over-y, racetracky, nickel-and-dimey hustling and bullshit: Rudolph Giuliani blabbing nonsense and farting as streaks of something gross trickle down his face, sick with a deadly virus just because he won’t wear a mask.
+In the sci-fi comic-book future predicted when I was young, forces capable of threatening the whole world were hyper-advanced and fiendishly brilliant, exercising degrees of intellectual sophistication never known before.
+Here we are in the real future, and it’s just the same old grift-y, comb-over-y, racetracky, nickel-and-dimey hustling and bullshit: Rudolph Giuliani blabbing nonsense and farting as streaks of something gross trickle down his face, sick with a deadly virus just because he won’t wear a mask.

 (N.B.
 I cop “skim/swim/dive” from the digital museum world.
 I don’t know who first came up with it, but it’s not original with me. )